 Spousal support (sometimes also called “maintenance”, and formerly referred to as “alimony”) is an amount that may be awarded by the court for one spouse to pay the other spouse in connection with a divorce.
-There are many factors that the court may consider, such as the length of the marriage, whether one spouse has sacrificed a career to support the other spouse and the potential earning capacity of each spouse.
+In Ohio look up the statute R.C.
+3105.18.

 The first thing to understand is that the courts ultimately determine how much is to be paid.
 In most cases, the “breadwinner” spouse will want to pay as little as possible in support, while the “stay at home” spouse will want/need substantial monetary support.

-You Need an Expert to Present the Facts of Your Position
+When You Need an Expert to Present the Facts of Your Position